Venthe/gitea-helm-chart/README.md

 ## Dependencies

 Gitea is most performant when run with an external database and cache.
-This chart provides those dependencies as sub-chart dependencies.
+This chart provides those dependencies via sub-charts.
 Users can also configure their own external providers via the configuration.

 ### HA Dependencies